Sharad79zero/Snakegame-MySQL-python/README.md

 # Snakegame-MySQL-python
-Class 12 Computer Science Project. making a Python game and connecting it with MySQL to store scores.
+Class 12 Computer Science Project.
+Making a Python game and connecting it with MySQL to store scores.

 # features
   ========